jinleiphys/COLOSS/README.md

 - thetah(real*8): step size for the angle in the output differential cross section
 - thetamax(real*8): maximum angle in the output differential cross section

-### System namelist: zp, zt, massp, masst, namep, namet, jmin, jmax, elab
+### System namelist: zp, zt, massp, masst, namep, namet, lmin, lmax, elab
 - zp, zt(real*8): charge number of the projectile and the target
 - massp, masst(real*8): mass number of the projectile and the traget
 - namep, namet(character): name of the projectile and the target
-- jmin, jmax(integer*4): minimum/maximum total angular momentum of the reaction system considered in the calculation
+- lmin, lmax(integer*4): minimum/maximum total angular momentum of the reaction system considered in the calculation
 - elab(real*8): incident kinetic energy of the projectile in the laboratory frame

 ### Pot namelist: vv, rv, av, wv, rw, aw, vs, rvs, avs, ws, rws, aws, vsov, rsov, asov, vsow, rsow, asow, rc